 What Is Biofluorescence?

-Examples of biofluorescence are ocean organisms such as corals, jellyfish and a wide array of fish that use this capability for communication, camouflage or mating purposes.
+Examples of biofluorescence are ocean organisms such as corals, jellyfish, and a wide array of fish that use this capability for communication, camouflage, or mating purposes.
 However, many additional functions may also explain this phenomenon.

 How to Measure Biofluorescence

-READ Luminance vs. Illuminance: What’s the Difference?
+READ Spectrophotometer vs. Colorimeter: What’s the Difference?

 What Is Bioluminescence?

 Biofluorescence examples are as varied as the creatures capable of emitting light.
 Fireflies, for example, use biofluorescence to communicate with one another.
 Deep-sea creatures, such as angler fish, use this capability to locate food and attract or mimic prey.
 Other organisms release a bioluminescent fluid to defend themselves.
+Bioluminescence is a more challenging phenomenon to study than biofluorescence, as most animals lose their luminescent capabilities when captured due to damage or stress.

 How to Measure Bioluminescence